 Ghajn Tuffieha Barracks

 Recreation halls were built at Ghajn Tuffieha Camp and at Pembroke for convalescing troops.
 Australian Hall was erected in Nov 1915 on a central site between St Andrew's and St Paul's Hospitals.
 The Australian Branch of the British Red Cross gave £2000 for its construction.
-The building was erected by the Royal Engineers and was opened in Jan 1916 as a recreation hall for 2,000 convalescent patients in the St Andrew's, Pembroke and St George's area.
+The building was erected by the Royal Engineers and was opened on 22 Jan 1916 as a recreation hall for 2,000 convalescent patients in the St Andrew's, Pembroke and St George's area.

 The hall was managed by the Young Men's Christian Association and the British Red Cross.
 Between the wars and during the Second World War it was used for shows for the forces.
 Later the hall served as a cinema and for concerts by visiting Entertainments National Service Association (ENSA) parties.